-No Theory Name Original Reference HTM Example Reference Brief Description 78 Social Exchange Theory Blau, P. M. (1964).
+No Theory Name Original Reference HTM Example Reference Brief Description 98 Social Exchange Theory Blau, P. M. (1964).
 Exchange and power in social life.
 New York: John Wiley.
 Homans, G. C. (1958).
 Social behavior as exchange.
-American journal of sociology, 63(6), 597-606.
+American journal of sociology, 63 (6), 597-606.
 Thibault, J. W., & Kelley, H. H. (1959).
-The social psychology of groups.
-New York: John Wiley. related social capital and its relationship with other forms of capital: An exploratory study.
-Journal of Travel Research, 49(4), 486-500.
+The social psychology of groups .
+New York: John Wiley.
 Chow, C. W., Lai, J. Y., & Loi, R. (2015).
-Motivation of travel agents' customer service behavior and organizational citizenship behavior: The role of leader- member exchange and internal marketing orientation.
-Tourism Management, 48, 362-369.
+Motivation of travel agents' customer service behavior and organizational citizenship behavior: The role of leader-member exchange and internal marketing orientation.
+Tourism Management , 48, 362-369.
 Grissemann, U. S., & Stokburger-Sauer, N. E. (2012).
-Customer co- creation of travel services: The role of company support and customer satisfaction with the co-creation performance.
-Tourism management, 33(6), 1483- 1492.
+Customer co-creation of travel services: The role of company support and customer satisfaction with the co-creation performance.
+Tourism management , 33(6), 1483-1492.
 Social Exchange Theory posits that human social interactions are based on an implicit cost-benefit analysis, where individuals seek to maximize rewards and minimize costs in their relationships.
 It applies across diverse relationship types, from personal to professional contexts, highlighting how decisions to initiate, maintain, or end relationships hinge on the balance of perceived benefits versus drawbacks.
 The theory suggests that people assess the value of interactions based on expected outcomes, influenced by past experiences and societal norms.
 Central to this theory is the notion of reciprocity, where the actions of one party lead to reciprocal actions by others, ideally benefiting all involved.
 Additionally, it acknowledges that personal expectations and the availability of alternative options can significantly affect relationship dynamics.
 Ultimately, Social Exchange Theory offers a lens through which to understand the complex motivations underlying human social behavior.
-79 Social Identity Theory Tajfel, H. (1981).
-Human Groups and Social Categories .
+99 Social Identity Theory Tajfel, H. (1981).
+Human Groups and Social Categories.
 Cambridge, England: Cambridge University Press Zhang, C. X., Fong, L., & McCabe, S. (2023).
 Intergroup Identity Conflict in Tourism: The Voice of the Tourist.
-Journal of Travel Research, 00472875231217898.
+Journal of Travel Research , 00472875231217898.
 Palmer, A., Koenig-Lewis, N., & Jones, L. E. M. (2013).
-The effects of residents' social identity and involvement on their Social Identity Theory explores how individuals categorize themselves and others into social groups, and how these group memberships influence behavior and attitudes.
-According to this theory, people derive a sense of identity and self-esteem from their membership in social groups, and strive to maintain a positive social identity by favoring their own group (in-group) over others (out-groups).
+The effects of residents' social identity and involvement on their advocacy of incoming tourism.
+Tourism Management , 38, 142-151.
+Social Identity Theory explores how individuals categorize themselves and others into social groups, and how these group memberships influence behavior and attitudes.
+According to this theory, people derive a sense of identity and selfesteem from their membership in social groups, and strive to maintain a positive social identity by favoring their own group (in-group) over others (out-groups).
 In-group favoritism and out-group discrimination can arise as individuals strive to maintain a positive social identity by enhancing their in-group status.
 This theory helps explain intergroup behavior, including prejudice, discrimination, and group dynamics, and has applications in understanding social conflicts and promoting social cohesion.